-- The above offer shall include a right to renounce the shares offered to him or any of them in favor of any other person, and this fact should be specifically mentioned in the notice.
+- The above offer shall include a right to renounce the shares offered to him or any of them in favour of any other person, and this fact should be specifically mentioned in the notice.

 - After the expiry of the time specified in the notice or on receipt of earlier intimation from the person that he declines to accept the shares offered, the board of directors may dispose of them in such a manner that is advantageous to the shareholders and the company.

-- Employees – To employees under a scheme of employee stock option by passing special resolution and complying with prescribed conditions.
+- Employees – To employees under a scheme of employee stock option by passing a special resolution and complying with prescribed conditions.

 - Other persons –To other persons by passing a special resolution either for cash or for consideration other than cash.
 The price of such shares has to bet determined by the valuation report of a registered valuer subject to prescribed conditions.